dsa-ntc/peninsuladsa-ntc.github.io/_pages/get-involved.md

 <h3>:rose: Reading Group</h3>

 The people who came before us have a lot to teach us!
-Our political [reading group](../political-reading/) meets at least once a month to discuss socialist books and articles democratically chosen by participants.
-We read everything from Karl Marx to Malcolm Harris.
+Our political [reading group](../political-reading/) meets twice a month in Redwood City to discuss socialist books and articles democratically chosen by participants.
+We read everything from Karl Marx to Marta Harnecker to Malcolm Harris.
 * _Read more [here](../political-reading/) or on the **PDSA Discord: #reading-group**_.

 ---